Titan

 Block Check

-Ride operators on Titan use specially-made wooden blocks as a gauge to determine if the lapbars are down enough.
+You may see ride operators walking around carrying wooden blocks, which are used as a gauge to determine if the lapbars are down enough.
 If the block fits in the gap between the seat and the lapbar, the restraint has to go down more or the guest can’t ride.

 Last-Ditch Flooding Effort